 Her first book, Golem: Modern Wars and Their Monsters, appeared in 2016 with NYU Press.
 It received the Jordan Schnitzer Book Prize (2017) in the category of Jewish Literature and Linguistics.

-Her forthcoming book, Golem, How He Came into the World, is a detailed study of Paul Wegener’s 1920 Weimar film classic.
+Her second book, Golem, How He Came into the World, is a detailed study of Paul Wegener’s 1920 Weimar film classic.
 Published in the Camden House German Film Classics series, the book situates the 1920 film in the cultural, historical, and social contexts of post-World War I Germany.